jsierles/js_named_routes/README.markdown

 Some enhancements and Rails 2.1 compatibility added by [Galen O'Hanlon](http://gohanlon.com).

-Some enhancements added by [Ripta Pasay](http://twitter.com/rpasay).
+Routing object wrapper and Rails 2.0 compatibility added and cleaned up by [Ripta Pasay](http://twitter.com/rpasay).